mirror/dd-wrt/src/router/rsync/rsyncd.conf.5.md

     >     refuse options = * !a !delete* delete-after

-    A note on refusing "compress" -- it is better to set the "dont compress" daemon parameter to "`*`" because that disables compression silently instead of returning an error that forces the client to remove the `-z` option.
+    A note on refusing "compress": it may be better to set the "[dont compress](#)" daemon parameter to "`*`" and ensure that `RSYNC_COMPRESS_LIST=zlib` is set in the environment of the daemon in order to disable compression silently instead of returning an error that forces the client to remove the `-z` option.

-    If you are un-refusing the compress option, you probably want to match "`!compress*`" so that you also accept the `--compress-level` option.
+    If you are un-refusing the compress option, you may want to match "`!compress*`" if you also want to allow the `--compress-level` option.

-    Note that the "write-devices" option is refused by default, but can be explicitly accepted with "`!write-devices`".
+    Note that the "copy-devices" & "write-devices" options are refused by default, but they can be explicitly accepted with "`!copy-devices`" and/or "`!write-devices`".
 The options "log-file" and "log-file-format" are forcibly refused and cannot be accepted.

     Here are all the options that are not matched by wild-cards: